umtakcn/EndtoEndDevOps/README.md

 - Compute: Google Cloud Provider
 - Database: MySQL
 - Operating Systems: CentOS 8
+### What is the lifecycle of this automation process?

 ### 1- Creating Infrastructure - Terraform
 First of all, we need to create infrastructure which includes servers, network and firewall rules.
 We will use Google Cloud Provider for this.
 You can get 300 $ free balance for 3 months.
 All you need is a new Google account.
 This is more than enough for this project.
 We will use Terraform to create servers, network and firewall rules.
 Since we need to create many servers and configure many things, Terraform script will simplify all these things.
 Let's start.